 Kindness to self

 And while we’re talking about kindness, let’s be kind to ourselves too.
-Most of us feel like we’re making things up as we go – and we regularly face new situations (remember Alert Level 4 lockdown, anyone?!).
+Most of us feel like we’re making things up as we go – and we regularly face new situations (Covid, anyone?!).
 It’s OK not to know the answers.
 And it’s even more OK to admit that to your team, your colleagues and your boss – people usually appreciate honesty.
 (And if you’re working with people who aren’t OK with you not knowing the all the answers, every time, then you might want to find a kinder place to work!)